mhoehle/hoehleatsu.github.io/_posts/2020-01-22-wcascrape.md

-This gives us 1024 cubers to compare with and which constitutes a more relevant population of comparison than, e.g., podium contestants from World's 2019.
+This gives us 1024 cubers to compare with and constitutes a more relevant population of comparison than, e.g., podium contestants from World's 2019.
 The plot below shows the cumulative distribution of the Ao5 the cubers got in round 1 of their first competition.
 Given a value on the x-axis, the y-axis denotes the proportion of cubers which obtained an average lower or equal to the selected value.

 <img src="{{ site.baseurl }}/figure/source/2020-01-22-wcascrape/CDFNEWBIE-1.png" style="display: block; margin: auto;" />

-From the graph it becomes clear that my time corresponds to the 94.34 percentile of the distribution, i.e. 94% of the `years_to_consider` last years German first time competitors had an average better than me in their first competition.
-In other words, my result was within 95% percentile of German competition newbies.
+From the graph it becomes clear that my time corresponds to the 94.34 percentile of the distribution, i.e. 94% of the 5 last years German first time competitors had an average better than me in their first competition.
+This means that the performance was just about within 95% percentile of German competition newbies.
 Yay!

 How do these cubers evolve after their first competition?
-I was particularly interested in the trajectory of cubers within my skill bracket, which here shall be defined as an average located between my best and worst solve time, i.e. 65.24s and 105.12s.
+I was particularly interested in the trajectory of cubers within my skill bracket, which here shall be defined as an average located between my best and worst solve time of the round, i.e. 65.24s and 105.12s.

 <img src="{{ site.baseurl }}/figure/source/2020-01-22-wcascrape/TRAJPLOT-1.png" style="display: block; margin: auto;" />

-In the figure, the two horizontal lines indicate the limits of the skill bracket and the cross denotes the obtained average.
+In the figure, the two horizontal lines indicate the limits of the skill bracket and the cross denotes my average.
 A smooth line is fitted to the longitudinal data, due to simplicity the smoothed fit does not take the longitudinal data structure and the drop-out mechanisms into account.
-By focusing on the cohort of cubers starting to compete within the last `years_to_consider` years induces censoring: Cubers who started with competitions for example 1 years ago, will not be able to have results more than 1 years back in time.
+By focusing on the cohort of cubers starting to compete within the last 5 years induces censoring: Cubers who started with competitions for example 1 years ago, will not be able to have results more than 1 years back in time.
 Still, a clear downward trend is visible, if the cuber goes to further cubing competitions.
 However, only 37% of the first time cubers have a second competition recorded in the data.
 Somewhat demotivating is to see that only 3 out of the 84 first time cubers in the skill bracket manage to obtain a sub-30s average at a later stage.

 ### Comparing with senior cubers

 [Michael George](https://www.speedsolving.com/members/logiqx.17180/)
 maintains an
 [unofficial ranking for the senior cubing community](https://logiqx.github.io/wca-ipy-www/) based on the WCA results database and a voluntary registration of senior cubers.
 As in other sports disciplines, "senior" is defined as aged 40+.
-Based on a one-time anonymised extract from the WCA database containing the true age of the cuber, the completeness of the self-report sample as well as a statistical extrapolation of the true rank within the WCA 40+ population can be computed.
-Around 30% of the senior cubers are contained in the self-reported sample.
+Based on a one-time anonymised extract from the WCA database containing the true age of the cuber, the completeness of the self-report sample as well as a statistical extrapolation of the true rank within the WCA 40+ population can be computed: Around 30% of the senior cubers are contained in the self-reported sample.
-The WCA id as well a personal records of all self-reported "old-cubers" is available in [JSON format](https://en.wikipedia.org/wiki/JSON)'ish format and can be scraped using the `httr` package.
+The WCA id as well a personal records of all self-reported "old-cubers" is available in [JSON format](https://en.wikipedia.org/wiki/JSON)'ish format and can be scraped using the [`httr`](https://cran.r-project.org/web/packages/httr/index.html) package.

 ```r